HellicarAndLewis/FocusAndContext/README.md

 #### Globals.h/.cpp
 Global variables can be defined here and accessed anywhere.

+#### Route XML Data
+Route points are hardcoded in an XML called route.xml for each project located in '/data/content/{project name}/route.xml'.

 #### Route Group
 These files control the routes for each project, interest points, and tiles for locations.
 - Location.h/.cpp